ersilia-os/chem-sampler/README.md

 ### API available for Moler
 ### To generate from pre-trained model

+MolerSampler by deafult needs no seed smiles.
+It randomly generates samples from pre-trained model.
 Import MolerSampler and call the sample method.
 Only, number of molecules need to be passed as parameter.

 ```python